-The federal-style brick house built by William Amsdell about 1840,
+The federal-style brick house owned by William Amsdell, located

-probably until shortly before he died in 1864.
-From 1854 two of his
+business probably until shortly before he died in 1864.
+From 1854

-sons, George and Theodore, set up a brewery among the many that were
+two of his sons, George and Theodore, set up a brewery among the

-located in Albany in the mid-late 19th century, and which prospered under their direction.
-This house
+many that were located in Albany in the mid-late 19th century, and

 other hotels in Guilderland along the Great Western Turnpike,